Beijing Metro: Map, Lines, Hours, Fares & Riding Tips

 Maglev; western suburbs

 *Operating times are based on 2025 Beijing Subway App data and may vary by line/direction.
-Please check the official app for live updates before travelling.
+Please check the official app or live broadcast announcements for actual schedules.

 🎁Visiting Beijing by subway?
 Get 5% off & save up to £2 on your first Attractions & Tours booking!